dgarcoe/FCGR/readme.md

 * Read a FASTA file to generate a concatenated DNA sequence.
 * Generate the FCGR kmer matrix key based on the specified kmer length.
-* Retrieve the position of a k-mer within the FCGR key matrix as a tuple.
+* Retrieve the position of a *k*-mer within the FCGR key matrix as a tuple.
-* Return the k-mer of the specified length located at the given index.
+* Return the *k*-mer of the specified length located at the given index.
 * Compute the FCGR matrix for a provided DNA sequence and kmer length using the FCGR kmer key matrix.
-* Calculate the frequency of k-mers with a specified length in the FASTA file and provide them in dictionary format.
+* Calculate the frequency of *k*-mers with a specified length in the FASTA file and provide them in dictionary format.
-* Obtain the count of the specified k-mer within the provided DNA sequence.
+* Obtain the count of the specified *k*-mer within the provided DNA sequence.

 ## Installation
 To install fcgr you must make sure that your python version is 3.10.13+.